-The entire Swiss electricity grid measures over 250,000 kilometres.
-If they were placed end-to-end, its lines would reach around the Earth six times.
+The entire Swiss electricity grid measures around 214,000 kilometres.
+If they were placed end-to-end, its lines would reach around the Earth more than five times.

 Extra-high-voltage electricity (380,000 volts = 380 kV and 220,000 volts = 220 kV) reaches the transmission grid from power plants as well as imports from abroad.
 The voltage must be as high as possible so that as much energy as possible can be transported over great distances with minimal losses.